 Munch on made-in-PA snackables.

-- Go nuts on a tour of Edwards-Freeman Nut Company in Conshohocken or watch chocolate being made at Asher’s Chocolates in Souderton.
+- Go nuts like a kid in a candy store at Edwards-Freeman Nut Company in Conshohocken or watch chocolate being made at Asher’s Chocolates in Souderton.

-- Two family-owned candy stores in Mercer County, Daffin’s Candies in Sharon and Philadelphia Candies in Hermitage, also offer factory tours to see how their confections are concocted.
+- Two family-owned candy stores in Mercer County, Daffin’s Chocolate Kingdom and Philadelphia Candies, also offer your delectable goodies with their culinary delicacies.

 - Take the ultimate chocolate excursion to Hershey’s Chocolate World, or get the scoop on ice cream production at the Turkey Hill Experience in Columbia.

-- Take your taste buds on a historic journey of Gettysburg on a Savor Gettysburg Food Tour.
+- Take your taste buds on a historic journey of Gettysburg on a Savor Gettysburg Food Tours.

 - ‘Burgh Bits and Bites Food Tours offers a tasting tour of five Steel City neighborhoods.
 Fall in love with the pizza, pasta, and biscotti in Bloomfield, dubbed Pittsburgh’s Little Italy); or devour pretzels and potato pancakes in Northside, a historical area influenced by German immigrants and entrepreneurs like D.L.
 Clark and Andrew Carnegie.